HamAndEggs/appbuild/README.md

 The aim is to have a simple file to represent a c/c++ project that is easy to maintain and has all the features that I have wanted over the years.

 ## Current features
-Targets applications and static libraries.
+* Targets applications and static libraries.
-Full dependency checking.
+* Full dependency checking.
-Project references, if an app refers to a library and the source of that library has changed it will build that library before continuing with building the application, just as you would expect.
+* Project references, if an app refers to a library and the source of that library has changed it will build that library before continuing with building the application, just as you would expect.
-Json file format allowing intergration with external editors where the editor can add it’s own values to the file and the tool will ignore them.
+* Json file format allowing intergration with external editors where the editor can add it’s own values to the file and the tool will ignore them.
+* Can be used as a shebang in a c/c++ file so that this source file is now execuatable.
+As if it was a shell script.

 ## Motivation
 I have always found it frustrating to have to create makefiles.
 Mostly because the syntax means that when you go back to a makefile after many months or even years you have to learn the syntax all over again.
 I find their maintability hard.
 Also I have never got the auto dependency checking to work.